KiranSur/KiranSur.github.io/_posts/2024-0-1-a-treatise-on-secrets.md

 title:      A Treatise on Secrets
 date:       2024-01-16
 summary:    The first short story in the Andra collection!
 And the first one I'm posting online :^)
+collection: Andra
 categories: writing
 ---

 It's often said that half of the modern world is derived from bayzel.
 They're a crutch, but one necessitated by an age hidden from prosperity by a veil of domesticated despair.

 Under their leaves we've seen dead languages revived, forgotten civilizations unearthed, revelations of philosopher kings of old told anew in the public square.
-They hold secrets not limited in size nor shape, in field nor importance.
 The conquest of Drawt was written an epic until Terrhaven of Botanica discovered a sealed account of his slave empire under a bayzel.

 But, for all that they've propped up the modern scholarly world, little is known about the true nature of the *Bayzelis Vetus*.
 What fulfills their predisposition for secrets?